Charge card comparison:

 Cons

-No need to sign up to explore the app or even charge your vehicle
+No need to sign up to charge your car via the app

 Multiple sign-in options: Google, Apple, email, and guest mode